T-LES/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script in 11-directories counts the number of directories and sub -directories in the current directory.
 The current and parent direc tories are not taken into account.
-Hidden directories are counted
+Hidden directories are counted.

+Script in 12-newest_files displays the 10 newest files in the current directory.